Rashard Griffith: Professional career

 The Milwaukee Bucks made Griffith the 38th overall selection in the 1995 NBA draft.
 Though he attended summer training camp and was in Milwaukee for individual workouts over the years, Griffith was never able to come to a contract agreement with the team.

 Spurning the NBA for a larger contract, Griffith signed to play with Tofaş Bursa in Turkey.
 He helped the club reach the 1997 Korać Cup final against Aris.
 Tofas won back-to-back Turkish League titles in 1999 and 2000 during Griffith's second stint.
 After five years in Turkish and Israeli leagues, Griffith moved to Italian League power Kinder Bologna.
 There he earned a spot on the All-Euroleague second team during the Euroleague 2000-01 season playing alongside Manu Ginóbili, Marko Jarić and Antoine Rigaudeau.
 Kinder Bologna won the Triple Crown in Basketball the same year.

 After his success in Europe, the Orlando Magic acquired Griffith's draft rights in a trade during the 2002 NBA draft with the intent of adding him to their roster, but Griffith never played in the NBA.

 He has also played for Maccabi Tel Aviv in Israel, Tau Cerámica, Tenerife and Calpe in Spain, Lottomatica Roma in Italy and Capitanes de Arecibo in Puerto Rico.
 He won the 1998 Israeli League with Maccabi and the 2005 Puerto Rican League with Arecibo.

 The final club for Griffith was Romanian CSU Asesoft Ploiesti.
 In 2010, he retired.

 Personal life

 Griffith returned to the University of Wisconsin in 2017 to continue his studies, living with former teammate Howard Moore while he took classes.
 Meanwhile, he became a mentor for the men's basketball team.
 In May 2020, Griffith graduated with a degree in community and non-profit leadership.

-In 2022, Griffith was named head coach of the girls' basketball team at Middleton High School.
+In 2022, Griffith was named head coach of the girls' basketball team at Middleton High School in Middleton, Wisconsin.